saran-devops-engineer/AWS_AI_Agent/README.md

   - Describe all EIPs
 - 📡 Executes real AWS tasks using Boto3
 - 💬 Simple web frontend for user interaction
-- 🔁 Falls back to generic LLM response if no AWS-related intent is found
+- 🔁 Falls back to a generic LLM response if no AWS-related intent is found

 ---